Type of qualification

 Study a Bachelor of Aviation Management – BAvMan

-The Bachelor of Aviation Management (BAvMan) is a dedicated aviation qualification which will introduce you to various aspects of the aviation industry.
-If you have a passion for aviation, you enjoy working with other people and are interested in working towards a management role in a global business, then this degree is for you.
+The Bachelor of Aviation Management (BAvMan) is a dedicated aviation qualification that will introduce you to various aspects of the aviation industry.
+If you have a passion for aviation, enjoy working with other people and are interested in working towards a management role in a global business, then this degree is for you.

 You will gain an understanding of the human factors in aviation, airline strategic management and airport operational management.